NREL/ReEDS2PRAS/.github/PULL_REQUEST_TEMPLATE.md

 ## Validation / Comparison Report
 ### Link to compare report or example plots (if any)

-### ReEDS2PRAS+PRAS runtime for a ReEDS case/year before and after this PR - use test/benchmark/run_benchmark.jl and follow instructions there
+### ReEDS2PRAS+PRAS runtime, PRAS results for the included ReEDS test case before and after this PR
+#### Use test/test_benchmark.jl and follow instructions there

 ## Review